 Anticoagulants interfere with chemicals needed to make clots or clotting factors.

 Warfarin, acenocoumarol and phenindione block the effects of vitamin K which is needed to make some clotting factors described earlier.
 Blocking vitamin K prevents blood clots forming so easily by increasing the time it takes to make fibrin.
-It usually takes two or three days for these medicines to work fully.
+It usually takes two or three days for these anticoagulants to work fully.

 The other group of anticoagulant medicines are the direct-acting oral anticoagulants (DOACs).
 Dabigatran, apixaban, edoxaban and rivaroxaban prevent a blood chemical called thrombin from working, which in turn prevents fibrin from being made from fibrinogen.
 Dabigatran binds to thrombin.
 Apixaban and rivaroxaban stop thrombin from being made.
 All four medicines work quickly - within two to four hours.